• Skip to primary navigation

 Ingredients

-This recipe uses simple ingredients that you'll find in any store.
+These cookies made with honey use simple ingredients that you'll find in any store!
 Here's what you'll need:

-Obviously, the honey is the star of these cookies.
-Feel free to use favorite kind, just make sure it's good quality, because you can really taste it in the finished cookies.
+• Honey - Obviously, the honey is the star of these cookies!
+Feel free to use your favorite kind, just make sure it's good quality.
+You can really taste the honey flavor it in the finished cookies.

 You'll Also Need

-This recipe makes a lot of dough, so recommend using a stand mixer.
-It makes the process quick and easy.
+This recipe makes a lot of dough, and a stand mixer makes the process quick and easy.
 You'll also need some cookie sheets.
 These Circulon Baking Sheets are my fave ... they're super heavy duty and perfect for cookies (or any recipe).

 The finished cookies arranged on a checked napkin.